jaecktec/arduino-ambilight/README.md

 # arduino-ambilight

 contents:
-pythonapp: script that computes the colors for the ambilight and sends the values over UDP/protobuf to an arduino
+pythonapp: script that computes the colors for the ambilight and sends the values over UDP/protobuf to an arduino.
-arduino: FastLED based arduino app that lisetns on UDP port 1234 and waits for UDO/protobuf RGB values that get applied to the led strip
+arduino: FastLED based arduino app that lisetns on UDP port 1234 and waits for UDO/protobuf RGB values that get applied to the led strip.
-protobuf: contains a docker image with needed config to compile protobuf files (optional)
+protobuf: contains a docker image with needed config to compile protobuf files (optional).

 How does the ambilight work: